 And, that same night I went back into the park to shoot some star photography.
 The skies were clear and the milky way was out in full force.
 So, it was incredible.
 I could not have asked for better conditions to shoot.
 Is there a better place in America for dark skies?

-And, finally, we made it to Santa Monica.
+And, finally, we made it to the end of Route 66 at Santa Monica Pier.
 After 90s music on repeat for over 2000 miles, lots of laughs, and lots of great moments, it was over.

 I asked my Facebook community to help put together a list of great Route 66 photo locations.
 Or, at least locations that are close enough form the route that could be shot on a side trip.
 So, below is that embedded list over on Trover.